LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 Systems communicating over Ethernet divide a stream of data into shorter pieces called frames.
 Each frame contains source and destination addresses, and error-checking data so that damaged frames can be detected and discarded; most often, higher-layer protocols trigger retransmission of lost frames.
 As per te OSI model, Ethernet proveds services up to and including the data link layer.

 Since its commercial release, Ethernet has retained a good degree of backward compatibility.
 Features such as the 48-bit MAC address adn Ethernet frame format have influenced other networking protocols.
 The primary alternative for some uses of contemporary LANs is Wi-Fi, a wireless protocol standardized as IEEE 802.11.

+#Open Shortest Path First

+OSPF is a routing protocol for Internet Protocol(IP) networks.
+It uses a link state routing (LSR) algorithm and falls into the group of interior routing protocols, operatin within a single autonomous system(AS).
+OSPF is perhaps the most widely used interior gateway protocol(IGP) in large enterprise networks.
+Intermediate System to Intermediate System (IS-IS), another link-state dynamic routing protocol, is more common in large service provider networks.
+The most widely used exterior gateway protocol is the Border Gateway Protocol (BGP), the principal routing protocol between autonomous systems on the Internet.